juxnbernxrdo/juxnbernxrdo/README.md

 ## 🚀 About Me

-With over a decade of programming experience (started at age 12!), I specialize in **Artificial Intelligence** and full-stack development.
+With over a 5 years of programming experience (started at age 12!), I specialize in **Artificial Intelligence** and full-stack development.
 I'm dedicated to creating scalable technological solutions that drive real business transformation and process optimization.

 Currently expanding my expertise in **Python** to build more powerful AI-driven applications and enhance my development toolkit.